FSM-Systems/FSM-Erp/README.md

 - HR Management and Attendance
 - Company Correspondence

+includes a reporting engine to create custom reports and a set of standard reports.

 Modules can be added and customized.
 Refer to the [wiki] (https://github.com/FSM-Systems/FSM-Erp/wiki) for more information.

 ### Libraries and Frameworks used: